NoelM/noelm.github.io/content/posts/zig_threading.md

 ```

 {{<hint>}}
-Do not forget that the `try` in front of `thread_pool.init()` catches the function's error and returns it.
+Do not forget that the `try` in front of `thread_pool.init()` catches the function's error.
 Whenever a function returns an error, you must [catch it](https://ziglearn.org/chapter-1/#errors).
-They
-are denoted by a `!` prefixing the returned type.
+Those functions
+return `!`-prefixed values.
 {{</hint>}}

-Here, instead of spawning a task per integer, I spawn them in batches.
-Actually, testing a single integer is a too small task
+Instead of spawning a task per integer, I spawn them in batches.
+Testing a single integer is too small
 compared to the effort required to spawn a task.
+Otherwise, it would spoil more computation power into spawning a task
+than testing the integer itself.

 ```zig
 const value_max: u64 = 1000000;